online-go/gtp2ogs/README.md

 When you use these aliases one `-` is enough, you don't need to do `--`

+The list of aliases can also be found inside [gtp2ogs.js file](/gtp2ogs.js)

 # Discord chat :

 if you're read that far, maybe you'll be interested to share your bot experience with